DieSchittigs/contao-content-api-bundle/readme.md

 ##### /api/blog?url=/blog/detail/on-the-topic.html

-or, even more convenient, at
+or, if you want to include the articles, at

 ##### /api?url=/blog/detail/on-the-topic.html